RBM-Dash/react-malaria-in-media-nextjs/KNOW_MORE.md

 *   The English, French, Spanish, and Portuguese translations of the title and description.
 *   The detected country of the article.

-This allows you to search for a term in one language and find relevant articles that may have been originally published in another, breaking down language barriers in your research.
+This allows you to search for a term in one language and find relevant articles that may have been originally published in another.

 ## Who Can Benefit from this Dashboard?

-This dashboard is designed to serve a wide range of professionals and organizations involved in the global effort to combat malaria.
-Its comprehensive and multi-faceted data provides valuable insights for:
+This dashboard is designed to be useful for a wide range of professionals and organizations involved in the global effort to combat malaria.
+Its comprehensive and multi-faceted data can provide valuable insights for:

-*   **Public Health Professionals & NGOs:** Monitor real-time news and public health announcements in high-burden countries to inform programmatic decisions, track disease outbreaks, and understand community-level concerns and responses.
+*   **Public Health Professionals & NGOs:** To monitor real-time news and public health announcements in high-burden countries to inform programmatic decisions, track disease outbreaks, and understand community-level concerns and responses.
-*   **Researchers & Academics:** Stay updated on the latest scientific publications from sources like PubMed and DOAJ, and track how research findings are being discussed in the public sphere.
+*   **Researchers & Academics:** To stay updated on the latest scientific publications from sources like PubMed and DOAJ, and track how research findings are being discussed in the public sphere.
 The dashboard can help identify research gaps and opportunities.
-*   **Policymakers & Government Agencies:** Gain a high-level overview of the malaria situation in different regions, understand the impact of health policies, and monitor media coverage of public health campaigns.
+*   **Policymakers & Government Agencies:** To gain a high-level overview of the malaria situation in different regions, understand the impact of health policies, and monitor media coverage of public health campaigns.
-*   **Journalists & Media Professionals:** Quickly access a curated stream of global news and research to support reporting, identify trends, and find localized stories from a variety of international and regional sources.
+*   **Journalists & Media Professionals:** To quickly access a curated stream of global news and research to support reporting, identify trends, and find localized stories from a variety of international and regional sources.
-*   **Funding & Advocacy Organizations:** Use the dashboard to gather evidence, provide visibility on the situation in high-malaria-burden countries, and support advocacy efforts with up-to-date information.
+*   **Funding & Advocacy Organizations:** To use the dashboard to gather evidence, provide visibility on the situation in high-malaria-burden countries, and support advocacy efforts with up-to-date information.

-By providing a centralized, translated, and searchable platform, the dashboard helps to break down information silos and offers a unique, panoramic view of the global malaria landscape.

 ## Data Sources

-Our commitment to providing a comprehensive and accurate overview of global malaria trends is underpinned by our meticulous aggregation of data from a diverse array of highly reputable and specialized sources.
-The `fetch_data.js` script automatically collects, processes, and enriches data from this entire ecosystem.
+To provide a comprehensive overview of global malaria trends, the dashboard gathers data from a diverse array of reputable and specialized sources.
+The `fetch_data.js` script automatically collects, processes, and enriches data from this ecosystem.

 ### Major News Aggregators
 *   **Google News (API & RSS):** Provides a cornerstone for real-time news, accessing a vast collection of articles from thousands of international and local news outlets.